 - Those misses can quickly swing momentum

-Even small probabilities become meaningful when the alternative is guaranteed defeat.
+Even small probabilities become meaningful when the alternative is projected defeat.

 If a team fouls too soon: